djhaskin987/degasolv/docs/command-reference.rst

      a different requirement of a different package listed further down in the requirements list.

-     For example, if a degasolv card file called "steel" is made using the below config file::
+     For example, if a Degasolv card file called "steel" is made using the below config file::

        {